If your weekends are filled with chores and errands or addressing endless screen time requests, you need a weekend family routine chart.

 When you plan the weekends, it works best to have a set point in the week to consider the weekend.
 Kyle and I plan on Thursdays.
 However if you’re coordinating with other people or need tickets to an event, you might want a routine time earlier in the week

 Kyle and I found that just discussing these did not really improve the quality of the weekend.
-We needed a written plan.
+We needed a written weekend family routine.

-After scouring the web, I couldn’t find a weekend planning worksheet so of course, I made my own printable weekend planner.
+After scouring the web, I couldn’t find a weekend planning worksheet so of course, I made my own printable weekend family routine chart.

 We start with filling in the right side.
 First we choose the Family Goals we are hoping to work on.
 We also identify a few fun things for either the family as a whole or for individual members